MamadouABah/MyFirstRepository/README.md

 # MyFirstRepository
-A hello World Repository for learning Git from the basics
+A hello World Repository for learning Git from the basics.
+I am a software developer just trying to add skills (Git) to my baseline skillset.